OntoUML/ontouml-models/scripts/generate-json-metadata.md

 - `metadata-json.ttl`

-The script is intended for repository maintenance and for a future metadata-generation workflow.
+The script is used by the [current submission workflow](process-new-model-submission.md#processing-order) and can also run independently for repository maintenance.
 It does **not** create or modify a GitHub Actions workflow.

 ## Purpose